 It’s become increasingly clear to me that an extraordinary life doesn’t come from massive financial wealth, climbing the corporate ladder, fancy titles, or 15 minutes of fame.
 The other place you’ll never find an extraordinary life is in the approval of others, especially while doing what you think everyone expects of you.

 If you want to live an extraordinary life, you have to identify and appreciate the extraordinary things that are already part of your life.
 The reason something is extraordinary or remarkable in your life is because you say it is.
 It’s that simple.

-I left beautiful Italy a little over a week ago and have been staying with my sister, brother-in-law, and niece and nephew in Doha, Qatar and have been overwhelmed with the extraordinary things I’ve had the great fortune to experience like:
+Like the time I stayed with my sister, brother-in-law, and niece and nephew in Doha, Qatar and was overwhelmed with the extraordinary things I had the great fortune to experience like:

 - Sand-boarding in the desert with my nephew

 - Giggling with my niece in a swanky relaxation room after massages

 - Enjoying a salad and conversation with my brother-in-law on his lunch break

 - Walking around the Souk and spending time with my sister